squeaktoy/hearth/README.md

 - [ ] complete `hearth-ctl`
 - [ ] define guest-to-host WebAssembly APIs for logging, lump loading, asset loading, and message transmission
 - [ ] create a native service for spawning WebAssembly processes
-- [ ] integrate an ECS framework into Hearth (and update design docs on the deets)
 - [ ] integrate rend3 and winit into `hearth-client`

 ## Phase 2: Alpha